REPORT OF ACTIVITY - NUMBER ONE - MAY 1970 through JUNE 2016

 The work was scheduled to be performed and completed subsequent to their departure from Peru and will be verified at the site on their next visit to Mojique this year.
 A meeting will be scheduled with the director and the madres de familia to review the project and to discuss new work.
 Please refer to progress V proposed projects on the drop down menu above.

-for the trip to Mojique.
+Photos to the left and below show the delivery truck being loaded with materials for the trip to Mojique.
 There are bags of cement, concrete blocks, steel reinforcing bars, grey plastic water pipe for water lines and wooden poles to support electrical lines.